CMU-313/CMU-313.github.io/docs/projects/P1/faq.md

 This section is meant to contain frequently asked questions about the homework.
 We will continue to update this throughout the period the assignment is released!

-## Installation
+## Installation and Running the Instance

 ### I'm running into errors about missing files when running `./nodebb start`!

-Be sure you've compiled a build by running the build command `./nodebb build` first, then try running the start command again.
+Try re-building some of the assets by running `./nodebb build` first, then try running the start command again.

+### I can't start a NodeBB instance and I get an error message saying that port 4567 is already in use.

+Maybe you have another NodeBB instance already running.
+Try stopping it via `./nodebb stop`.
+Otherwise, try using a differnt port.

 ## Analysis Tools

+### I can't run the `test` or `lint` commands because I have missing dependencies.

+Run `npm install` after `./nodebb setup` to make sure you have all the dependencies needed for running tests.

 ### Running the test suite stops immediately and throws a bunch of errors!

 This usually happens if you don't have a test database configured correctly.
-Scroll up past the errors and copy over the test database configuration into the local `config.json` file.
+Scroll up past the errors and copy over the test database configuration into the local `config.json` file under the `"test_database"` field.
+For redis: if you are using database `0` for running the local instance, you can use database `1` for testing so that the test data remains separate.

-For redis, you won't have to do any additional setup; for mongodb, you may have to explicitly create another test database.
-You can reference the installation instructions to get the commands for setting this up.
-Ask in Slack if you need assistance!

-## Other
+## Reset

 ### How do I reset my NodeBB configurations?